-When the Employment Coordinator posts positions through Taleo, the positions will be on the UHCL Jobs site and HigherEdJobs.com. eQuest, which is also a function of Taleo, posts positions to over 60 diverse and inclusive websites.
+Positions posted through the applicant tracking system will be on the UHCL Jobs site and HigherEdJobs.com. eQuest, which is also a function of Taleo, posts positions to over 60 additional job websites.
 (See list of sites on pages 9-11.)